SANTHAN-KUMAR/Banking-system/README.md

 This document outlines the development roadmap for our real-time banking system, focusing on essential banking operations.
 We'll be taking an iterative approach, building out one major module at a time.

+## AWS Integration in pending, check for the recent issues encountered in hosting the application
 ---
 ## Currently in Phase - 3
 ## ~~Phase 0: Foundation~~ (Completed)